 Tips for Swimming With a Foley Catheter

-Swimming with a Foley catheter can be a challenge, but with the right precautions, you can enjoy your time in the water.
-Before and after swimming, make sure your catheter is properly secured and there are no kinks or twists in the tubing.
+Swimming with a Foley catheter can be challenging, but with the right precautions, you can enjoy your time in the water.
+Before and after swimming, ensure your catheter is properly secured and there are no kinks or twists in the tubing.

-With these tips in mind, you can take a dip in the pool or ocean without any worries.
+With these tips, you can dip in the pool or ocean without any worries.

 Medical devices and implants can often raise questions about swimming safety.
 Discover the guidelines for swimming with a cochlear implant and how to ensure its longevity.